y-neck/opus/README.md

 Tasks:
 - [ ] Assigning tasks to a (different) specific member currently does not work
-- [ ] The reactive update of the task list sometimes does not update the date correctly; -> Reload the page if needed
+- [ ] The reactive update of the task list sometimes does not update the date correctly; -> Reload the page if needed Project Switch:
+- [ ] Project image is not yet implemented